A contrarian may be a team’s worst nightmare, but according to scientists, it is good to have one on board.

 Spatial visualization skills also contributed significantly to a team’s success rate and men were observed to have a slight advantage over women in this regard.
 However, the skill on its own is confined to an individual level and the most important determinant for a group’s success is the ability to question pre-existing notions and effective communication.

 In light of this study, while inter-group harmony should be promoted, an unchallenged conviction must be discouraged.
 Differing viewpoints within a team should be respected and an effort should be made to understand different perspectives to maximize performance.

 While the researchers agree that individual skills hold value, they emphasize teamwork and good communication holds greater significance to bring about success.
 When it comes to spatial visualization men perform better than women but once a group is taken as a whole these differences fade to being characterized as insignificant.

-Surrendering one’s reason and placing blind faith in few alpha-teammates only feeds their ego and arrogance which makes them prone to committing blunders.
+Surrendering one’s reason and placing blind faith in a few alpha-teammates only feeds their ego and arrogance which makes them prone to committing blunders.
 A healthy dose of criticism may be beneficial for all.
-Likewise a safe environment should be created to voice individual viewpoints respectfully.
+Likewise, a safe environment should be created to voice individual viewpoints respectfully.